bioe-488/bioe-488.github.io/_posts/2022-07-04-Repo-Creation.md

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)

-lng_pair: mp_checkout_instructions
+lng_pair: git_repo_creation
-title: MP Checkout & Submit Instructions
+title: Git Repo Creation

 # post specific
 # if not specified, .name will be used from _data/owner.yml